liborty/indxvec/README.md

 ## Release Notes (Latest First)

+**Version 1.2.9** - Added explicit conversion from f64 to f64, without which the methods needing F64:From<T> did not do work when T=f64.
+The primitive numeric types up to u64, i64, f64 varieties now all work, plus the custom lexical quantification of &str.
+It should be easy to add more custom ones.
+All this achieved without resorting to unstable `specialization` feature.

 **Version 1.2.8** - Enabled custom conversions of non-numeric end types, specifically &str.
 This is so that `hashsort` can compute its keys and sort them.
 Thus widening the applicability of superfast hashsort.

 **Version 1.2.6** - Renamed trait `Mutsort` to `Mutops`.
 Renamed some `Vecops` methods for naming consistency.
 Made hashsort easier to use by removing the data range.
 Added `sorth`, equivalent to `sortm`, using hashsort instead of mergesort.
 Added a test.